ouseful-testing/Xouseful-testing.github.io/_talks/beginners-workshop.md

 ---
 name: Beginners Storytelling Workshop
 speakers:
-  - Sue Bailey
+  - Nell Phoenix
 categories:
   - Storytelling
   - Workshop
 ---

 A beginners' workshop for aspiring tellers.
-If this weekend has inspired you, why not join this beginners' workshop led by Island Storyteller founder member Sue Bailey.
+If this weekend has inspired you, why not join this beginners' workshop led by festival headliner Nell Phoenix